bep/bep.is/content/_index.md

 ---

-And, for myself when out travelling, my current travel insurance info: Unlimited amount, phone: +47 21 49 24 14, e-mail: fga@no.falck.com, name: Bjørn Erik Pedersen, product no: 4320593 Reise Enkeltperson, expire date: 01.05.2023.
+And, for myself when out travelling, my current travel insurance info:

+Policy Number: 8581441. trygalarm@tryg.no / +47 55 17 10 01.
+For non-emergency claims: +47 915 04040.